-Some of the common reasons to use trusts to hold assets in lieu of outright distributions include provisions for minor or spendthrift beneficiaries, asset protection, and preservation of the grantor's dispositive intentions following the death of the primary beneficiary.
-Similar factors apply to the use of trusts to receive the proceeds of individual retirement accounts (IRAs) and other qualified retirement accounts (collectively referred to herein as "retirement accounts"), but with the added complexity of 1) the timing of required distributions from the retirement account and 2) income tax considerations related to such required distributions.
+Some of the common reasons to use trusts to hold assets in lieu of outright distributions include provisions for minor or spendthrift beneficiaries, avoiding unnecessary costs and delays of conservatorship, asset protection, and preservation of the grantor's dispositive intentions following the death of the beneficiary.
+Similar factors apply to the use of trusts to receive the proceeds of individual retirement accounts (IRAs) and other qualified retirement accounts (collectively referred to herein as "retirement accounts"), but with the added complexity of (1) the timing of required distributions from the retirement account and (2) income tax considerations related to such required distributions.

-Retirement accounts funded with pre-tax dollars have long held the advantage of being incometax free while held in the retirement account, only becoming subject to income tax upon distribution from the retirement account.
-Upon the death of the owner of a retirement account, the non-spouse beneficiary generally has three options to receive the assets of the retirement account (subject to the terms of the retirement account): 1) a one-time lump-sum payout, 2) distribution over five years, or 3) distribution over the beneficiary's life expectancy, also known as a "stretch" payout.
+Retirement accounts funded with pre-tax dollars have long held the advantage of being income-tax free while held in the retirement account, only becoming subject to income tax upon distribution from the retirement account.
+Upon the death of the owner of a retirement account, the non-spouse beneficiary generally has three options to receive the assets of the retirement account (subject to the terms of the retirement account): (1) a one-time lump-sum payout, (2) distribution over five years, or (3) distribution over the beneficiary's life expectancy, also known as a "stretch" payout.
 Many clients may prefer to give their beneficiaries the opportunity to use the stretch payout in an effort to keep assets inside the plan as long as possible, which allows the assets to appreciate tax-free and may result in decreased income tax liability when compared to a lump-sum or 5-year payout.

 When leaving retirement accounts in trust, only certain types of trusts will qualify for the stretch payout.
-While this chapter discusses general requirements related to stretch payouts, the example trust language and beneficiary designation language provided is specific to the limited and narrow scenario of obtaining a stretch payout when leaving retirement accounts to a trust for the benefit of multiple children (i.e., a pot trust) that will distribute any funds from the retirement account to the beneficiaries (i.e., a conduit trust).
-A full discussion of the intricacies of leaving retirement accounts in trust is beyond the scope of this chapter.
+While this form discusses general requirements related to stretch payouts, the example trust language and beneficiary designation language provided is specific to the limited and narrow scenario of obtaining a stretch payout when leaving retirement accounts to a trust for the benefit of multiple children (i.e., a pot trust) that will distribute any funds from the retirement account to the beneficiaries (i.e., a conduit trust).
+A full discussion of the intricacies of leaving retirement accounts in trust is beyond the scope of this form.
 Additional considerations are involved when leaving retirement accounts to a trust intended to qualify for the marital deduction.
-For more in-depth discussions, see Emily L. Bowman and David W. Kirch, Avoiding Pitfalls for Minor Beneficiaries of IRAs and Other Qualified Retirement Benefits, 46 Colo.
+For more in-depth discussions, see Emily L. Bowman and David W. Kirch, "Avoiding Pitfalls for Minor Beneficiaries of IRAs and Other Qualified Retirement Benefits," 46 Colo.
 Law.
-9 (2017), and Natalie B. Choate, Life and Death Planning for Retirement Benefits: The Essential Handbook for Estate Planners, Boston, Massachusetts, Ataxplan Publications, 7th ed. revised (2011).
+47 (Oct.
+2017); David K. Johns et al., eds., Orange Book Handbook: Colorado Estate Planning Handbook, Chapter 52, "IRA Beneficiary Designations and Income Tax Implications," 8th Ed.
+(CLE in Colo., Inc. Supp.
+2019); and Natalie B. Choate, Life and Death Planning for Retirement Benefits: The Essential Handbook for Estate Planners, 8th Ed.
+(Ataxplan Publications, 2019).